 /* That's all, stop editing!
 Happy blogging. */

-In case WP_DEBUG code already exists in wp-config.php file, just set it to true.
-Placing this code in live website is not recommended since it will print all errors, warnings, website path including other possible sensitive information.
-When you want to turn on debugging mode in live website, add following lines of code to wp-config.php file above the Happy blogging line.
-Following code will enable the debugging on and save the error messages to private log file.
+Placing this code on a live website is not recommended since it will print all errors, warnings, and website paths, including other possibly sensitive information.
+When you want to turn on debugging mode in the live website, add the following lines of code to the wp-config.php file above the Happy blogging line to enable debugging and save the error messages to the private log file –

-Once you add above code block to wp-config.php file, the blank screen will now have errors, warnings and notices which will be helpful to determine the exact cause.
+Once you add the above code block to the wp-config.php file, the blank screen will now show errors, warnings, and notices which will help determine the exact cause

 Try Disabling All Plugins and Theme

-When increasing the memory limit do not fix your issue, most probably issue lies with the specific plugin or theme.
-To filter out plugin specific issues you will have to disable all the plugins at once and activate them one by one.
-Following are the steps.
+Increasing the memory limit does not fix your issue; perhaps the issue lies with the specific plugin or theme.
+To filter out plugin-specific issues, you will have to disable all the plugins at once and activate them one by one by implementing the following steps –

-- Login at cPanel, Under Files section, Go to File Manager.
+- Under the Files section, go to File Manager.

 - Select Web Root (public_html/www) and click Go.

-- If white screen disappears from your website, activate plugins one by one until the white screen comes back.
-When it does, you’ll know the culprit plugin.
+- If the white screen disappears from your website, activate plugins one by one until the white screen returns.

 Switch to Default WordPress Theme